magao-x/handbook/handling/telescope_install.rst

 -  Position two people to remove the legs from under the table

--  Lift the table off the legs.
+-  Begin SLOWLY lifting the table off the legs.
 The weight of the table + cart is **1920 lbs**

+-  Go up 0.5inch then stop and inspect the platters.
+Use a long flathead screwdriver to very gently pry any stuck platters off bottom of table.

 -  Move the legs out from under the table.